IPC Electronic Manufacturing Services (EMS) Program Management

-Developed with input from the IPC EMS Management Council, the training program specifically tailors topics such as: operations, finance, contracts, time management and leadership for individuals whose jobs depend on having an understanding of all aspects of the EMS business.
+Developed with input from the IPC EMS Management Council, the training program specifically tailors topics such as: operations, finance, contracts, time management and leadership for individuals whose jobs depend on having an understanding of all aspects of the EMS/ECM business.

 PART I — Basic Business Skills

-- Essential Project Management Tools
+- Planning Project Procurement Management

-- Project Cost and Quality Management
+- Plan Quality Management

-- Project Risk and Procurement Management
+- Project Management Essentials

-- Financial Statements and Analysis
+- Analyzing Financial Statements for Non-financial Professionals

 PART II — Essentials of EMS Program Management